-CJ361 Law Enforcement Management
+CJ 361 - Law Enforcement Management

-The course provides an overview of law enforcement management systems.
+This course provides an overview of law enforcement management systems.
 Students are introduced to history, theory and practice behind law enforcement hierarchy.
 The course examines the social systems and behavior stratification of law enforcement agencies and analyzes the management strategies capable of surviving the dynamic criminal justice system.
-Prerequisite: CJ110 admissibility of documentary and real evidence, and the use of technology in the courtroom.

-CJ370 Rules of Evidence
+CJ 370 - Rules of Evidence

 Federal and State rules of courtroom evidence (relevancy, competency, privilege, and hearsay) are addressed in this course.
-Special emphasis is given to effective testimony, use of expert witnesses, the
+Special emphasis is given to effective testimony, use of expert witnesses, the admissibility of documentary and real evidence, and the use of technology in the courtroom.
+Prerequisite: CJ125

-CJ380 Private Security I
+CJ 380 - Private Security I